Skip to main content Skip to main navigation

 For more information about the latest scams, go to Westpac's Latest Scams & Alerts info.

-Ben Young is Westpac’s Head of Fraud and Financial Crime Insights.
+Ben Young is Westpac’s Head of Fraud Prevention.
 Ben’s team researches and operates Westpac’s key fraud protection processes for the ~25 million transactions processed each day by the bank, particularly around credit cards, internet banking, branch and applications for credit.
-Ben has been intimately involved in Westpac’s fraud processes since 2007 and has worked in various data led risk processes since 1997.
+Ben has been intimately involved in Westpac’s anti-fraud processes since 2007 and has worked in various data led risk processes since 1997.

 Browse topics